AdobeDocs/commerce-learn.en/help/app-builder/submit-app-process.md

 ---
-title: Submit app to the Marketplace
+title: Submit app to the Adobe Commerce Marketplace
-description: Learn about the process for submitting an application to the Marketplace.
+description: Learn about the process for submitting an application to the Commerce Marketplace.
-landing-page-description: Learn about Adobe Developer App Builder and how to submit an app to the Marketplace.
+landing-page-description: Learn about Adobe Developer App Builder and how to submit an app to the Commerce Marketplace.
 kt: 13436
 doc-type: tutorial
 audience: all
-last-substantial-update: 2023-06-08
+last-substantial-update: 2023-6-19
 exl-id: 085b5a67-4a67-4ce0-9da4-c9d4460cd356
 ---
 # Learn how to submit an app to the Adobe Commerce Marketplace